Fact checked

 5. Your signature must appear in ink at the end of the will.

 There is another type of legal will called a holographic will.
 A holographic will is valid as long as it’s written by hand and signed by you (the testator).
 It does not require witnesses.
-These aren’t recommended as they’re susceptible to human error.
+These aren’t recommended as they’re susceptible to human error and aren't legal in every province.

 Does Where I Live (Or Move) Affect My Will?